 THE CINNAMON-SUGAR TOPPING

 The topping is what makes these cookies so very magical and perfect for Christmas baking.
 It is a simple mixture of granulated sugar and ground cinnamon.
+We use the same mix on these Snickerdoodle Blondies and on top of our Cinnamon Donut Muffins!

 For an extra special touch and a little more sparkle, add a tablespoon of sparkling decorative sugar to the mix, however, this is completely optional and not at all necessary.